5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 • Are your teams well versed with Agile beliefs and concepts?

-• Is it possible for you to develop a task culture in the organization with more empowered team members and less emphasis on designations and individual stars?
+• Is it possible to develop a task culture within the organization with more empowered team members and less emphasis on designations and individual stars?

 If the answers to these questions are “Yes”, you are good to go.